Trending Topics

 Summer has arrived.

-In a book, titled “Auerbach’s Wilderness Medicine,” written by Dr. Paul S. Auerbach, a leading expert on wilderness medicine and chief of the Massachusetts General Hospital Division of Wilderness Medicine, it says the actual “existence of dry drowning has not been proven.”
-Furthermore, Dr. Auerbach says “if laryngospasm does occur, it likely relaxes with progresses hypoxemia.”
+In his book, “Auerbach’s Wilderness Medicine,” Dr. Paul S. Auerbach, a leading expert on wilderness medicine and chief of the Massachusetts General Hospital Division of Wilderness Medicine, writes that the actual “existence of dry drowning has not been proven.”
+Furthermore, Dr. Auerbach says, “if laryngospasm does occur, it likely relaxes with progresses hypoxemia.”
 Existence of such a reflex, according to Dr. Auerbach, holds “no prognostic or treatment significance.”
 He asserts that the term “dry drowning” should not be used.

 According to Dr. Auerbach, dry drowning, wet drowning, active drowning, passive drowning, silent drowning, near-drowning and secondary drowning are all terms widely used by laypersons and some medical professionals.
 He said it’s important to be familiar with them because of this, but a consensus panel at the 2002 World Conference on Drowning and the World Health Organization concluded that all of the above terms should no longer be used in drowning terminology.

-This article, originally published in July 2017, has been updated.
+This article, originally published in July 2017, has been updated with additional information.

 Sarah Calams, who previously served as associate editor of FireRescue1.com and EMS1.com, is the senior editor of Police1.com and Corrections1.com.
 In addition to her regular editing duties, Sarah delves deep into the people and issues that make up the public safety industry to bring insights and lessons learned to first responders everywhere.